On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Case Study and Discussion

+We believe that our findings can be applied to improve the generalization performance of robust models in various situations.
+In this regard, we conduct preliminary analyses on two examples: fast adversarial training and fine-tuning a pre-trained model using additional data.
+In these examples, we show consistent observations with standard adversarial training.
+Our focus in this section is to showcase the general applicability of our findings rather than proposing entirely new algorithms.
+Our results below demonstrate that avoiding fitting hard adversarial instances can consistently mitigate overfitting and improve models' robustness in various scenarios.

-\subsection{Fast Adversarial Training}
+\subsubsection{Fast Adversarial Training}

 Adversarial training in~\cite{madry2017towards} introduces a significant computational overhead.
-To accelerate the algorithm, we utilize transferable adversarial examples (ATTA in~\cite{zheng2020efficient}), which stores the adversarial perturbation for each training instance as an initial point for the next epoch.
-Under this setting, one-step PGD is enough to generate good enough adversarial examples.
-We show that adaptively utilizing the easy and hard training instances not only mitigates adversarial overfitting, but also significantly improves the performance of the final model.
+Thus it is desirable to accelerate this method.
+This section studies how adaptive training based on the instances' difficulty mitigates overfitting and improves fast adversarial training.
+Specfically, our experiments in this section are based on adversarial training with transferable adversarial examples (ATTA in~\cite{zheng2020efficient}), which stores the adversarial perturbation for each training instance as an initial point for the next epoch.

-First, we introduce a reweighting scheme.
-In contrast to~\cite{zhang2021geometryaware}, we assign lower weights to hard instances when calculate the training objective.
-Specifically, each training instance is assigned a weight proportional to the adversarial output probability of the true label, which is closely related to our proposed difficulty function.
-The computational overhead of this reweighting scheme is negligible.
+First, we use a reweighting scheme to assign lower weights to hard instances when calculating the loss objective: each training instance is assigned a weight equal to the adversarial output probability of the true label.
+Then this weight is normalized to ensure that the weights in a mini-batch sum to $1$.
+Note that our reweighting scheme is based on the adversarial output instead of the clean output, because the adversarial output probability will also be used to calculate the loss objective.
+As a result, the computational overhead of the reweighting scheme is negligible.